transcelerate/ddf-sdr-ui/README.md

 # Introduction

-Study Definition Repository (Reference Implementation) is TransCelerate’s vision to catalyze industry-level transformation, enabling digital exchange of study definition information by collaborating with technology providers and standards bodies to create a sustainable open-source Study Definition Repository.
+Study Definition Repository (SDR) Reference Implementation is TransCelerate’s vision to catalyze industry-level transformation, enabling digital exchange of study definition information by collaborating with technology providers and standards bodies to create a sustainable open-source Study Definition Repository.

 Using this Angular project, user can connect with SDR data, to view the study documents, search certain documents by giving search criteria, to view the audit details of search study, and also user can compare differences between two versions of the document.